dartmouth-cs98/convocode-frontend/README.md

 [*how?*](https://help.github.com/articles/about-readmes/#relative-links-and-image-paths-in-readme-files)

-TODO: short project description, some sample screenshots or mockups
+TODO: short project description, some sample screenshots or mockups ConvoCode is a web-based python IDE converting speech to code using existing APIs.
+View our mockups below.
 ## Architecture

 TODO:  descriptions of code organization and tools and libraries used